 Ways to Save: You can save on invitation postage by using only a wedding website card, rather than including separate inserts for accommodations, weekend itineraries, etc. You may also easily add your wedding website to the bottom of an accommodation insert, reception insert, or a weekend itinerary card.

-Enclosure Cards You Probably Don't Need
+Details Cards You Probably Don't Need

 If your wedding venue requires a strict dress code other than simply black-tie or cocktail attire, you may wish to include an attire card.
 This is especially important in the case where couples are married on military bases and a strict dress code is required for admittance.